 You will not see a preliminary score at the end of your exam at the test center.
-ARRT does not release scores to state candidates.
-Your score information is forwarded to your state licensing agency, which determines the pass/fail status and notifies you of your official pass/fail status.
-Contact your state licensing agency - not ARRT - if you have not received your results within four weeks.
+ARRT does not release examination scores to state candidates.
+Your score information is forwarded to the FL DOH Rad Tech Certification Office which, in turn, determines the pass/fail status and posts the scores on their website at www.floridahealth.gov/licensing-and-regulation/radiologic-technology/exam-grade-report/index.html.
+The FL DOH Rad Tech Certification Office no longer mails paper statements.
+Contact the FL DOH Rad Tech Certification Office (not ARRT) if your results have not been posted to their website within four weeks.